sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     !![MDK](img-3.png)

     It is recommended that you copy this folder to another location so that you can to use it for future builds.
-Copy and paste it anywhere, and then rename template to `DemoSampleApp.mdkproject`.
+Copy and paste it anywhere, and then rename the template to `DemoSampleApp.mdkproject`.

     !![MDK](img-3.2.1.png)